What is the Best Keyword Research Tool For You? [Free & Premium]

 If anything, SEMRush is the one that looks “off”.
 Ahrefs tends to trend lower than other tools (I explain why in just a minute, so read on).
 With the exception of the keyword “best protein powder”, Ubersuggest trends close to KWFinder and Long Tail Pro.

 Ubersuggest isn't perfect.
 It's data can be a little wonky (or just not available).
 For example, there's not much information on SERPs.
-Since I use SERPs to measure keyword difficulty (something I talk about later on, so keep reading), this is a blow.
+And since I use SERPs to measure keyword difficulty (something I talk about later on, so keep reading), this is a bit of a bummer.

 The best we get is this: